Comparison & Guides

 Quick Answer

-Ayurveda and intermittent fasting share the principle of giving digestion regular rest, but Ayurveda personalises fasting by body type.
-Kapha types may benefit most from extended gaps between meals, Pitta types need regular fuel, and Vata types are traditionally cautioned against aggressive fasting.
-Both systems agree that late-night eating harms digestion.
+Ayurveda and intermittent fasting share one principle: give digestion regular rest.
+Ayurveda personalises fasting by body type.
+Kapha types may benefit most from extended gaps, Pitta types need regular fuel, Vata types are traditionally cautioned against aggressive fasting.
+Both agree late-night eating is the worst.

 Two Traditions of Mindful Eating

-Intermittent fasting (IF) has surged in popularity as a structured approach to meal timing, backed by a growing body of preliminary research.
-But the concept of strategic fasting is far from new.
-Ayurveda has included fasting as a therapeutic tool for thousands of years, long before the term "intermittent fasting" existed.
+Intermittent fasting has had a big moment.
+Structured meal timing, backed by a growing pile of preliminary research, sold as something new.
+But strategic fasting isn't new at all.
+Ayurveda has used fasting as a therapeutic tool for thousands of years, long before "intermittent fasting" was a hashtag.

 Intermittent Fasting: A Modern Overview

-Intermittent fasting is not a diet in the traditional sense -- it prescribes when to eat rather than what to eat.
+Intermittent fasting is not a diet in the traditional sense.
+It tells you when to eat, not what to eat.
 Several popular protocols exist:

 • 16:8 Method: Fast for 16 hours, eat within an 8-hour window (e.g., noon to 8 PM)